matttrent/matttrent.com/src/scale-dependent-perception.md

 <span class='figure'>
   <img src="{{ attachments_prefix }}/research/chuckclose_full.png" alt="" width="35.5%"/> <img src="{{ attachments_prefix }}/research/chuckclose_crop.png" alt="" width="61.5%"/> <label for="mn-demo" class="margin-toggle">&#8853;</label> <input type="checkbox" id="mn-demo" class="margin-toggle"/> <span class="marginnote">
     Self-portrait of Chuck Close viewed at 2 scales.
+The left image is clearly recognizable as a portrait, even thought it contains the same diamond-shaped artifacts as the right.
+However, the right image is difficult to distinguish as an eye and glasses without having first seen the left.
+Changing the scale (in this case zooming in) shifts the dominant interpretation from a portrait in the left image to artifacts in the right image.
   </span>
 </span>